evennia/evennia/docs/source/Howtos/Tutorial-Displaying-Room-Map.md

  4  3  2  1  0  1  2  3  4
 ```

 The `max_distance` can be set dynamically based on the size of the display area.
-As your width/length
-changes it becomes a simple algebraic linear relationship which is simply `max_distance =
-(min(max_width, max_length) -1) / 2`.
+As your width/length changes it becomes a simple algebraic linear relationship which is simply `max_distance = (min(max_width, max_length) -1) / 2`.

 ## Building the Mapper

 Now we can start to fill our Map object with some methods.
-We are still missing a few methods that
-are very important:
+We are still missing a few methods that are very important:

 * `self.draw(self, room)` - responsible for actually drawing room to grid.
-* `self.has_drawn(self, room)` - checks to see if the room has been mapped and worm has already been
+* `self.has_drawn(self, room)` - checks to see if the room has been mapped and worm has already been here.
-here.
-* `self.median(self, number)` - a simple utility method that finds the median (middle point) from 0,
+* `self.median(self, number)` - a simple utility method that finds the median (middle point) from `0, n`
-n
-* `self.update_pos(self, room, exit_name)` - updates the worm's physical position by reassigning
+* `self.update_pos(self, room, exit_name)` - updates the worm's physical position by reassigning `self.curX/Y` accordingly.
-self.curX/Y. .accordingly
-* `self.start_loc_on_grid(self)` - the very first initial draw on the grid representing your
-location in the middle of the grid
+* `self.start_loc_on_grid(self)` - the very first initial draw on the grid representing your location in the middle of the grid.
 * `self.show_map` - after everything is done convert the map into a readable string
 * `self.draw_room_on_map(self, room, max_distance)` - the main method that ties it all together.

 Now that we know which methods we need, let's refine our initial `__init__(self)` to pass some
 conditional statements and set it up to start building the display.

 ```python
 #mygame/world/map.py